NeoCloud/NeoNetwork/README.md

 * caasih.nerdpol.ovh (10.127.0.1, AS: 4201048576)
 * ucbvax.nerdpol.ovh (10.127.0.2, AS: 4201048576)

+# Routing Protocols
+Any protocol supported by Quagga or FRRouting.

 # IP Addresses
 All IPv4 addresses are under the range 10.127.0.0/16, see routes.txt for allocated domain.